EdwinJackson/computer-science/algorithms/Binary Search.md

 - The function checks if `left` is greater or equal to `right`, which indicates that the search space is empty, and returns `undefined` in that case.
 - The function calculates the `mid` index as the average of `left` and `right`, and retrieves the corresponding name of the band member from the array.
 - If the `midName` is equal to the `targetName`, the band member object is found and returned.
-- If the `midName` is less than the `targetName`, it means the desired band member is in the **right half** of the remaining array, so the `binarySearch` function is recursively called with the
+- If the `midName` is less than the `targetName`, it means the desired band member is in the **right half** of the remaining array, so the `binarySearch` function is recursively called with an array-slice containing all of the elements from `midName` to the end of the array.